'Beyond excited': Taylor Swift fans revel in their chance to see pop megastar in Foxboro

 Another Foxboro resident, Devlin Reuss, 23, was attending a Swift concert for the first time but has been a fan of hers since 2006.

-“I like Taylor because her songs are like a storybook and some are happy and some are sad,” she said.
+“I like Taylor because her songs are like a storybook and some are happy and some are sad,” Reuss said.

 “My favorite song is ‘Begin Again,’ Reuss said, who was going to the concert with his twin brother Ian.